ahmeriqbal7aa/chat_app/README.md

 # chat_app
 ```
-A new Flutter-Firebase Fully Functioning "Chat" application with Firebase Cloud Firestore.
+A new Flutter-Firebase "Chat" application with Firebase Cloud Firestore.
 ```

 ## Getting Started